Photoelectron momentum distributions in the strong-field ionization of atomic hydrogen by few-cycle elliptically polarized optical pulses: Theoretical approach

 where $H(t)=H_0+H_F(t)$ is the total hamiltonian of the system.
 The Crank-Nicolson propagation scheme is used to expand the time-evolution operator.
 For the field-electron inter\-action, for instance, we obtain

 where ${\bf I}$ is the identity operator.
 We employ a radial grid and a three-point formula to compute the electron kinetic energy.
 The time-evolution due to the field-free hamiltonian, $\exp[-iH_0\Delta t/2]$, is computed by solving a tridiagonal system of linear equations on the radial grid.
+We use a grid with radial step $0.2$ and a box of $2,000$.
+The time step is varied depending on the intensity considered and we always assess that the final norm of the wave function is unity to a precision of a least $10^{-8}$.

 The time evolution of the field-electron inter\-action is obtained by expanding the denominator in Eq.~(\ref{eq:interaction_ham}) in a Taylor series.
 We obtained good efficiency using a fourth-order expansion and taking advantage of the sparsity of $H_F$ in both gauges.
 At the end of the pulse, we project the wavefunction onto momentum-normalized Coulomb functions $\phi_{\bm p}(\bm r)$, with asymptotic momentum $\bm p$, to obtain the asymptotic PMD as $\mathcal P(\bm p)=|\langle \phi_{\bm p}(\bm r)|\Psi(\bm r,t)\rangle|^2$.
 In the following discussion of elliptically polarized light, we restrict our study to the PMD in the polarization plane, i.e., we fix $p_z=0$.
+All PMDs presented in this study are expressed in a.u.$^{-3}$.